chimuelo1011/Command-The-Dungeon-EGDD/index.md

 - If the player enters the right "cd" command with an existing passage/room name, it will change scenes to a new passage/room with new names.
 - If the player enters the right "ls" command with an existing passage/room name, the player is shown what things they can interact with.
+- If the player enters the right "mov" command with an existing Object name, the player be able to put that object in its items, or use it somewhere else..
-- If the player enters either the "cd" or the "ls", or any of its variations, command incorrectly, an error message appears that says "Command does not exist".
+- If the player enters either the "cd", "ls", or the "mov" command, or any of its variations, command incorrectly, an error message appears that says "Command does not exist".
 - If the player enters the "cd .." command, the player will be sent back to the previous passage/room they have previously been in.
 - If the player enters the "ls -a" command, the player is shown what things they can interact with, plus secret things not shown with "ls".
 - An incorrect passage name will result in a text saying "There's no passage with that name".